 Light up your teaching

 Learning Glass is a tool for recording lectures and presentations that allows you to write notes on a lightboard while facing the viewer.
-The Learning Glass Studio is open to all Western Michigan University faculty, instructors, staff and students.
+The Learning Glass Studio is open to all Western Michigan University faculty, instructors, staff and students during open hours.
 Discover how this technology can improve student engagement and learning.

 During your studio time, a University Libraries staff member will be there to help you every step of the way, from set-up to recording.
 We’ll provide you with a file of your video after your studio session.

 If you have questions about Learning Glass or want to learn more about it, stop by and talk to the Libraries staff at the Virtual Reality Lab desk on the lower level of Waldo Library.

 - Learning Glass 66” lightboard on adjustable-height table